Yizack/nuxt-webhook-validators/README.md

   const isValidWebhook = await isValidPaddleWebhook(event)

   if (!isValidWebhook) {
-    throw createError({ status: 401, message: 'Unauthorized: webhook is not valid' }) }
+    throw createError({ statusCode: 401, message: 'Unauthorized: webhook is not valid' }) }

   // Some logic...